takuya-motoshima/express-easy-starter/README.md

 ### Model class

 Explains how to connect DB and how to use the model.
-For information on other model methods, see "[https://sequelize.org/](Sequelize | Sequelize ORM)".
+For information on other model methods, see "[Sequelize | Sequelize ORM](https://sequelize.org/)".

 1. Add the database connection information to "config/database.js".